RongxinZhang/interactive-device/lab1/write_up.md

 **b.
 What do you have to do to light your LED?**

-I need to click the button, I wired on to the board.
+I needed to push down the the button that connects the board and the LED.

 [reference](https://github.com/FAR-Lab/Developing-and-Designing-Interactive-Devices/blob/docs/button_led_resistor_diagram.png)